Hacking my door phone

 Triggering the buzzer

+Started on the easy part first, triggering the buzzer for the staircase door.
 Since the buzzer for the house door is triggered by a simple switch, all we need is a relay that we can control remotely.
-I personally mainly use Z-Wave (with Z-Wave JS) devices, controlled with Home Assistant.

-I used used a Fibaro FGBS-222 implant that I had on hand, which is (among other things) a relay.
+Used a Fibaro FGBS-222 implant that I had on hand, which is (among other things) a relay (connected to Z-Wave JS, controlled with Home Assistant).

 This is a really simple switch, it just closes a circuit which triggers the buzzer.
 I soldered wires to each end of the open side of the circuit that the button closes, and use one of the relay contacts on the FGBS-222 to close it.